- Written by Dr.Mehmet Demircioglu

 A loose head covering may be possible when your clinic approves it, but a tight cap, beanie, compression-style hat, helmet, or headwear that rubs the grafted area is not a good airport solution.
 Wearing it is only one part of the decision.
 Putting it on, taking it off, adjusting it repeatedly, sweating under it, and pulling it away quickly at security can all create unnecessary contact.

-If the security officer asks you to remove a hat, remove it slowly and carefully.
+If the security officer asks you to remove a hat, remove it slowly.
 Do not drag the fabric across the grafted area.
-If you are worried about exposing the scalp, tell the officer that you had recent scalp surgery and need to remove the covering gently.
-If a private or slower inspection is available, ask for it before you start removing the covering, not after you are already rushed.
+If you are worried about exposing the scalp, explain that you had recent scalp surgery and need to remove the covering gently.
+If private or slower inspection is available, ask before you start removing the covering, not after you are already rushed.

 The timing is similar to the rules for wearing a hat after a hair transplant.
 A loose, clean covering can be different from tight pressure.
 The recipient area should not be treated as protected just because the hat feels soft in your hand.
 Judge the covering by how it contacts the grafts in real movement.